Mind, Body, and Spirit Are Inseparable

 There Are Always Choices

-Mary French, RN, MSW, LCSW-C, works through life's challenges and choices with you, incorporating a comprehensive style of therapy that draws from traditional and holistic methods.
+Mary French, BSN, MSW, LCSW-C, works through life's challenges and choices with you, incorporating a comprehensive style of therapy that draws from traditional and holistic methods.
 Her clients include adults and adolescents facing:

 Sexual abuse and trauma